Contact Details

 • Determine commercially viable applications for different native plants.

 This course places a strong emphasis upon building your knowledge of different plants.
-This is done, amongst other things, by compiling a series of plant reviews with information on each of many different plant varieties, such as:
+This is done, among other things, by compiling a series of plant reviews with information on each of many different plant varieties, such as:

 • Common Name

-• Plant Family, Genus& Species names
+• Plant Family, Genus & Species names

 • Variety (if applicable)